Charles Dudley Daly

-Charles Dudley Daly (October 31, 1880 – February 12, 1959) was an American football player and coach, an author, and served in the United States Army during World War I. He played college football as a quarterback at Harvard University and the United States Military Academy and served as the head football coach at the latter from 1913 to 1916 and 1919 to 1922, compiling a career record of 58–13–3.
+Charles Dudley Daly (October 31, 1880 – February 12, 1959) was an American football player and coach and United States Army officer.
+He played college football as a quarterback at Harvard University and the United States Military Academy and served as the head football coach at the latter from 1913 to 1916 and 1919 to 1922, compiling a career record of 58–13–3.
 Daly was inducted into the College Football Hall of Fame as a player in 1951.

 Education

 Daly attended Boston Latin School and Harvard University, where he was a member of ΑΔΦ, the Fly Club, the Hasty Pudding Club and editor of The Harvard Crimson for two years.
 An all-around athlete, Daly was a member of the Harvard varsity football team from 1898 to 1900.
 He led the team's offense during its undefeated 1898 and 1899 seasons and was team captain in 1900.
 He was a Consensus All-American in 1898, 1899, and 1900.
 He also competed on Harvard's Track and field, where he won the high jump at the 1898 and 1899 Harvard-Yale meets and the broad jump at an 1899 competition against University of Cambridge and Oxford in London.
 Daly graduated from Harvard in 1901 with an Artium Baccalaureus.

 On the eve of the 1900 Harvard-Yale football game, Daly received word that he had been appointed to the United States Military Academy.
 In 1901, he led Army to an 11 to 5 victory over Navy.
 In that game he had a 95-yard kickoff return and kicked a field goal and converted one extra point.
 That same season he kicked a 50-yard field goal in a game against Yale.
 Army's only loss in 1901 came against Daly old team, Harvard, when Daly's successor as team captain, Robert Kernan, stiff-armed him en route to the game-winning touchdown.
 Daly was once again named to the All-American team in 1901.
 Daly graduated from West Point in 1905 and received the rank of 2nd Lieutenant.

 Daly was inducted into the College Football Hall of Fame in 1951.